yashnair007/Task-Manager/README.md

 The Pipeline is built using GIT Action

+The Dockerfile helps in creating the docker image

+also use the maven-docker.yml file to set the configurations

+Set the DOCKER HUB username and Authentication tokens as secret variable tokens

 The Docker image of the App has been put as an Image in Docker

 The yashput/taskchecker Repo in DOCKER HUB will give the Public Repo for the application